rpsreal/No_Nonsense_ATR/README.md

 Please feel free to comment, report issues, or contribute!

-Contact me by:
-Email: support@nnfxalgotester.com

-Thanks to the [No Nonsense FOREX Discord](https://discordapp.com/invite/HAZ2DFE) community for the suggestions to improve the No Nonsense ATR.
+Contact me by email: support@nnfxalgotester.com or in the [NNFX Algo Tester Discord](https://discord.com/invite/bykjgF2) (English ou em Português)

 Thank you VP for everything.
-Check the No Nonsense Forex strategy at: https://nononsenseforex.com/
+Check the No Nonsense Forex strategy at: nononsenseforex.com

-Developed by Rui Silva, Porto, Portugal
+Developed by Rui Silva (rpsreal), Portugal